labnol/apps-script-starter/TOOLS.md

 ## :star2: Tools

-The Google Apps Script Starker kit uses these tools under the hood.
+The Google Apps Script Starter kit uses these tools under the hood.

+#### VSCode Extension

+All the required extensions are available through the [Google Apps Script Extensions Pack](https://marketplace.visualstudio.com/items?itemName=labnol.google-apps-script) for VSCode.

 #### Babel